preethamam/Image-Color-Segmentation/README.md

 # Image color segmentation
 [![View Image stitching cylindrical/spherical/planar given R and K on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/178979-image-stitching-cylindrical-spherical-planar-given-r-and-k) [![Open in MATLAB Online](https://www.mathworks.com/images/responsive/global/open-in-matlab-online.svg)](https://matlab.mathworks.com/open/github/v1?repo=preethamam/Image-Stitcher-RK-Matrices-Cylindrical-Spherical-Planar)

+This MATLAB-based repository provides a flexible framework for segmenting color images in two complementary ways:

+1. **Color Picking**
+   Threshold-based segmentation by selecting a target color vector in one of three color spaces (RGB, HSV, or CIELAB) and isolating pixels within a user-specified tolerance.

+2. **K-Means Clustering**
+   Unsupervised segmentation by grouping all pixels in the chosen color space into *k* clusters and visualizing each cluster as a distinct region.

+---

+## Repository Structure

+- **`images/`**
+  Contains six test images covering a variety of textures and subjects:
+  - `Alligator1.jpg`
+  - `Alligator28.jpg`
+  - `fabric.png`
+  - `hestain.png`
+  - `peppers.png`
+  - `Thin39.jpg`

+- **`assets/`**
+  Stores generated outputs used in the README demonstration, including:
+  - Segmentation maps from both Color-Picking and K-Means methods
+  - Pixel-value distribution plots
+  - RGB, HSV, and LAB K-Means segmentation maps
+  - Cluster-centroid visualizations for qualitative analysis

+---

+## Key Scripts

+- **`main.m`**
+  - Reads each image from `images/`
+  - Configures parameters (color triplet, tolerance, number of clusters, color space)
+  - Invokes the appropriate segmentation routine
+  - Saves and/or displays results to `assets/`

+- **`colorSegment.m`**
+  Implements the Color-Picking approach by:
+  1. Converting the image to the selected color space
+  2. Computing per-pixel Euclidean distance to the user-provided color vector
+  3. Thresholding distances to produce a binary mask and overlay image highlighting segmented regions

+- **K-Means Clustering Routine**
+  (Called from `main.m` or helper functions)
+  - Transforms the image into the chosen color space
+  - Applies MATLAB’s `kmeans` function to cluster pixel vectors into *k* groups
+  - Generates a labeled segmentation map and displays each cluster in a unique color

+- **`demo.m`**
+  Provides a hands-on example showing:
+  - How to call `colorSegment` with sample RGB triplets and tolerance levels
+  - How to plot pixel distributions (histograms over channel values or distance metrics)
+  - How to perform K-Means segmentation and visualize cluster centroids

+---

+## Demonstrated Results

+For each of the six original images, the README showcases:

+1. **Color-Picking Results**
+   - Segmentation maps in RGB, HSV, and LAB
+   - Corresponding pixel-distribution charts to justify the selected tolerance

+2. **K-Means Clustering Results**
+   - Segmentation maps for each color space
+   - Visual summaries of each cluster’s centroid color to aid interpretation

+---

+## Use Cases & Extensions

+- **Object or Background Extraction:** Remove unwanted regions by picking their dominant color.
+- **Preprocessing for Computer Vision:** Simplify color heterogeneity before applying feature detectors or classifiers.
+- **Artistic Effects and Color Analysis:** Automatically segment and recolorize images for design or research.
+- **Educational Demonstration:** Illustrate the impact of different color spaces on segmentation quality.
+"""

 # 🖼️ Original Images:

 | **Alligator1**<br><img src="images/Alligator1.jpg" width="300"/><br>`Alligator1.jpg` | **Alligator28**<br><img src="images/Alligator28.jpg" width="300"/><br>`Alligator28.jpg` | **Fabric**<br><img src="images/fabric.png" width="300"/><br>`fabric.png` |